-If set and the job was successfully submitted and the file can't be read, the job enters the state DRMAA PS FAILED.

-The attribute name is drmaa input path.
+If set, and the file can't be read, the job enters the state DRMAA\PS\FAILED.
+The attribute name is drmaa\input\path.

-output stream (string)
+output stream ( string )

 Specifies how to direct the jobs' standard output.

 If not explicitly set in the job template, the whereabouts of the jobs output stream is not defined.